^

 , medical expert

-Last reviewed: 23.04.2024
+Last reviewed: 07.07.2025

-Symptoms of the jaw sarcoma
+Symptoms of jaw sarcoma

 This tumor can affect both bone structures and soft tissues.
-When the soft tissues are affected, this tumor is red, of a dense consistency, characterized by exophytic growth, although in the subcutaneous tissue it can have the appearance of an infiltrate.
-When the bones are affected, their destruction is noted, the volume of which depends on the prevalence of the process.
+When soft tissues are affected, this tumor is red, of a dense consistency, characterized by exophytic growth, although in the subcutaneous tissue it can have the appearance of an infiltrate.
+When bones are affected, their destruction is noted, the volume of which depends on the prevalence of the process.

 What do need to examine?

-Treatment of jaw sarcomas
+Treatment of jaw sarcoma

 The tumor is insensitive to radiation and drug therapy.
 Treatment is mainly surgical.
 The scope of the operation depends on the prevalence of the process.

-Prognosis for jaw sarcomas
+Prognosis for jaw sarcoma

 The iLive portal does not provide medical advice, diagnosis or treatment.